 First, of all, let me give you the following information:

-Now this is my own screenshot of the trail and range (and 10 locations on it which both have hikes and scenic roads you can check out), but for a more specific look at the map of the range, you’re welcome to visit the Wikipedia page on it here.
+Now this is my own screenshot of the trail and range and at least locations on it which both have hikes and scenic roads you can check out, but for a more specific look at the map of the range, you’re welcome to visit the Wikipedia page on it here.

 And I’m still shocked that I covered about 90% of it, again without any intent of doing so!

 In fact, here is a list of the road trips I’ve done through the Appalachian Mountains: